Happy-Ferret/Trigger-Community/README.md

 # Trigger Community
 Repository of custom commands shared by users of the Trigger browser extension.
 Please do not manualy submit pull requests.
-Please use Trigger dashboard to create and submit user scripts.
+Please use Trigger dashboard to create and submit command (userscripts).

 # API
-Here is the documentation on how to write custom commands (user scripts) for Trigger.
+Here is the documentation on the special functions available to commands.

 | Interfaces              |
 |:------------------------|